 These days, there’s no shortage of powerful free email client software applications for all operating systems, including Windows, macOS, Linux, Android, and iOS.
 Below are seven of our favorite email clients, each offering its own unique set of features and capabilities.

 Mailbird recognizes that all email users have different wants and needs by including multiple unique layouts to match your style and the way you work.
 If you receive just a few emails every day, you can configure Mailbird to show a reading pane in the same window so that you can simply click on an email and see its content right next to it.
-On the other hand, if you receive a lot of emails—some more important than others—you may appreciate the option to switch off the reading pane so that you can see more unread messages at the same time.
+On the other hand, if you receive a lot of emails—some more important than others—you may appreciate the option to switch off the reading pane so that you can see more unread messages at the same time (learn more about how Mailbird filters work).

 You can get Mailbird Pro for a fraction of its full price if you catch one of many deals that are periodically published on Mailbird’s website throughout the year.
 But even at its full price of €39, Mailbird is well worth it, and we highly recommend it to all Windows users who want more than the Mail app has to offer.